 Without adequate preparation, early failures of the lining can occur, resulting in repeated investment, reactive operational response to manage any customer disruption and customer contacts that come with any unplanned variations in supply.

-In this article, Panton McLeod’s Chief Technical Officer describes the current UK standard for mains preparation (IGN 4-02-02), and how the Tomahawk™ System meets these requirements to provide best-in-class surface preparation for superior bond and long-term, leak-free performance.
+In this article, we describe the current UK standard for mains preparation (IGN 4-02-02), and how the Tomahawk™ System meets these requirements to provide best-in-class surface preparation for superior bond and long-term, leak-free performance.

 • Consistent and thorough coverage.